 Austria is law-abiding and reasonably safe.
 Dial 059133 for the nearest police station (Polizei).
-Pharmacies (Apotheke) follow shopping hours; a rota system covers night-time and weekend opening, with details posted in the window.
+Pharmacies (Apotheke) follow shopping hours; a rota covers night-time and weekend opening, with details posted in pharmacy windows.

 Tourist offices (usually Information, Tourismusverband, Verkehrsamt or Fremdenverkehrsverein) are plentiful, often hand out free maps and almost always book accommodation.